Contents

 Widespread roll out of vaccines which protect against Hib has halved cases of Haemophilus influenzae meningitis globally.
 In countries that have high vaccine coverage against Hib, meningitis caused by other types of Haemophilus influenzae are more common.

-Haemophilus influenzae is still an important cause of meningitis in countries with low vaccine coverage rates.
+Haemophilus influenzae type b is still an important cause of meningitis in countries with low vaccine coverage rates.

 Learn more about Haemophilus influenzae meningitis

-How many people get and die from other bacterial and viral causes of meningitis where you live?
+How many people get and die from viral, fungal and other bacterial causes of meningitis where you live?

 Viruses are the most common cause of meningitis globally.
 However, viral meningitis is rarely life threatening, and most people who get it go on to make a good recovery.